ADMISSION | APPLY NOW | CURRICULUM | FACULTY

 The Dental Assisting Technology program at Meridian Community College is a one-year certificate program designed to prepare the student for employment and advancement in the dental assisting field.
 Upon successful completion of this program, the student will have performed a variety of patient care, office and laboratory duties.
-For more information on this program read the gainful employment disclosure.

 The program includes lecture hours, lab hours, and supervised clinical experiences.
 Students will complete 300 hours in local dental offices.
 In the clinical experiences, the student will assist the dentist at chairside both in private offices, clinics, and state facilities as applicable.